software-engineering

 Software Engineering MSc/PG Dip/PG Cert

-Become a highly trained engineer capable of delivering good quality and trustworthy software systems to meet industry needs.
-This course combines theory and practice, equipping you with detailed knowledge of advanced technology and professional skills sought after by employers.
+Become a highly-trained engineer capable of delivering high-quality and trustworthy systems.
+Combining theory and practice, this course will equip you with detailed knowledge of advanced technology and a range of sought-after professional skills.

 Overview

+By the time you graduate, you will have the skills and knowledge required to kick start your career in software engineering.
 Our graduates have gone on to work as software engineers, consultants and project managers for companies such as IBM, BT and Deloitte UK.
-You will also be well-positioned to continue studying towards a PhD.
+You will also be well-positioned to take your studies further by continuing towards a PhD.

 Key features